muydanny/hotel_engine/README.md

 # Hotel Engine Take Home Assignment

 The purpose of this assignment was to create a client that requests and consumes and external API.
 The API I chose was the Unsplash API to recieve photos.
-I ran into some challenges trying to populate my database with the search results.
-The goal was to populate the database with key terms with each request so if a later request fit a similar criteria the results were gathered from the database and not the API.
-However it being tricky I believe I was successful in accomplishing this initial challenge.

 Ruby Version